HHS Looks to Fast Track New AKS, Stark Law Safe Harbors and Exceptions Amid Shift to Coordinated Care

 As health care reimbursement trends toward coordinated care and value-based models, and away from fee-for-service arrangements, providers have the opportunity to help create and refine the very laws to which they’ll be subject.
 While it’s unclear how fast the “regulatory sprint” may be, the recent OIG and CMS requests for input suggest HHS is certain heading toward needed updates to current fraud and abuse laws.

-Hendershot, Cannon & Hisey, P.C. is a recognized Texas leader in health care and medical law, and business law – in part because we’re comprised of award-winning attorneys with decades of collective experience, and because we’ve demonstrated our ability to help clients navigate the complex and constantly changing laws and regulatory framework surrounding the health care space.
+Hendershot, Cowart & Hisey, P.C. is a recognized Texas leader in health care and medical law, and business law – in part because we’re comprised of award-winning attorneys with decades of collective experience, and because we’ve demonstrated our ability to help clients navigate the complex and constantly changing laws and regulatory framework surrounding the health care space.

 If you have questions about our health and medical law services – from practice set-up and medical contracts to regulatory compliance and fraud defense – we’re here to help.
 Call (713) 909-7323 or contact us online.
 Based in Houston, our firm proudly serves health care clients throughout Texas and beyond.